 In the hybrid model, what will a typical day look like for students?
 How will instruction be delivered?

-In the hybrid model, two in-person days each week will look like a traditional school day.
-Students will follow a typical school schedule.
-Some modifications are being made to the schedule to allow for less students in the hallways during passing time and lunches, for example.
+There are two in-person days each week in the hybrid model, where students will follow a typical school schedule.
+Some modifications are being made to allow fewer students in the hallways during passing time and lunches.
 During the in-person days, teachers will also prepare students for their virtual learning days.
-The virtual days (three days a week) during a hybrid model are called asynchronous learning.
+The virtual days (three days a week) are called asynchronous learning.
 There will not be live interaction with teachers.
-Students will be independently learning, building on what they learned during their in-person days and preparing for their next in-person day.
-A new learning management system, Schoology, will assist in providing a platform for students to complete assignments, submit work, etc.
+Students will be independently learning, building on material given during their in-person days, and preparing for their next in-person day.
+Students will use Schoology to complete assignments, submit work, etc.